ibalarde/flaskSetup/README.md

 - `service.sh`

 ## Before install
 Before beginning the installation process, there are several configuration-related items that need to be set up.
 To begin, open the file `serverSetup.sh` and go to the `INSTALL PATH` section.
 You should notice an variable called `installPath`, which is the location that the script will prepare for your application.
-You may also notice that this variable is empty, so you will need to designate a location.
-Conventionally, you would want to set it to a subfolder in /opt, however, you can give it a path to somewhere more suitable.
-If you pass the script a directory that doesn't exist, it will try to create it.
+By default, it will install the server in /opt/flaskapp/, which should be fine for must use cases.
+However, if you need to put it somewhere else, you can change the variable to whatever path you need.
+(If you pass the script a directory that doesn't exist, it will try to create it.)
 __NOTE: To install in /opt, serverSetup will need to be run with root privileges.__
 Next, go to the `FIREWALL PORT` section.
 This is where you can specify which port you want to run your application on.
 Conventional ports you may want to open are: